starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 ---

 ## Prerequisites
-{: .highlight }
+{: .tip-title }
 > New to Linux?
+>
-See our [Recommended Distributions](Tips-and-Tricks#recommended-distros) for a list of the distros most compatible with Star Citizen.
+> See our [Recommended Distributions](Tips-and-Tricks#recommended-distros) for a list of the distros most compatible with Star Citizen.

 1. Install Wine **v9.4** or newer from your distro's repos.
 If wine is not available from your distro's repos, you may follow the instructions on the [winehq website](https://gitlab.winehq.org/wine/wine/-/wikis/Download).
 2. Install winetricks **20250102** or newer from your distro's repos.
 Links, if needed, are on the winetricks [github](https://github.com/Winetricks/winetricks#installing)